-Although the requirements for the preparation and submittal of Tier II Reports were established more than 20 years ago, we still find that some facilities are not submitting the reports or forget to submit the reports in accordance with the deadline.
-This can also be an issue for facilities where environmental departments have been downsized or eliminated due to current economic conditions.
+Requirements for the preparation and submittal of Tier II Reports were established more than 20 years ago.
+Nevertheless, we have found that some facilities are not submitting the reports in accordance with the deadline, perhaps due to personnel reductions in their environmental departments.
 The Emergency Planning and Community Right-to-Know Act (EPCRA) established the requirements for Federal, state and local governments, Indian Tribes, and industry regarding reporting on hazardous and toxic chemicals.
 EPCRA was passed in response to concerns regarding environmental and safety hazards posed by the storage and handling of toxic chemicals.
 These concerns were triggered by the disaster in Bhopal, India caused by the accidental release of methyl isocyanate.

 Facilities covered by EPCRA requirements must submit an Emergency and Hazardous Chemical Inventory Form to the Local Emergency Planning Committee (LEPC), the State Emergency Response Commission (SERC), and the local fire department annually.
 Facilities provide either a Tier I or Tier II Form although most States require the Tier II Form.
 Some states and counties have requirements in addition to the federal Tier II requirements.